wso2/docs-is/en/identity-server/5.9.0/docs/administer/identity-related-tables.md

 -   `GROUP_URL`
 -   `BULK_URL`

----

 #### IDN_OPENID_REMEMBER_ME

-This table is not used in the latest version of WSO2 Identity Server because the 'Remember Me' feature is handled from the authentication framework.
+This table is not being used in the latest version of Identity Server because the 'Remember Me' feature is handled from the authentication framework.